pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 authors: ["torian-crane"]
 tags: ["aws", "secrets", "credentials-management"]
 meta_desc: "From Zero to esc run placeholder area for blog content."
-date: "2023-10-25"
+date: "2023-10-26"
 meta_image: "meta.png"
 ---

 In a world where cloud computing is the backbone of modern applications, managing environments and secrets is of the utmost importance.
-Earlier this month we released a new service called [Pulumi ESC (Environments, Secrets, and Configuration)](/product/esc/), the focus of which is to help alleviate the burden of managing cloud configuration by providing a centralized way to handle these critical aspects of cloud development.
-It's like having a Swiss Army knife in your toolkit, ready to tackle the challenges of cloud infrastructure.
-This post is the first post in a series that will highlight the specific challenge of **credentials management**, and we’ll specifically dive into how using the `esc run` functionality of Pulumi ESC will make that easier.
+Earlier this month we released a new service called [Pulumi ESC (Environments, Secrets, and Configuration)](/product/esc/), the focus of which is to help alleviate the burden of managing cloud configuration and secrets by providing a centralized way to handle these critical aspects of cloud development.
+It’s like having a Swiss Army knife in your toolkit, ready to tackle the challenges of cloud infrastructure.
+This post will highlight the specific challenge of **credentials management**, and we’ll specifically dive into how using the esc run functionality of Pulumi ESC will make that easier.

 <!--more-->